jianzhengpanguan/advance-search/README.md

 - `logics.txt`:
 ```
 ...
-3. Mr. Trump listed sectors of the United States economy that would lose revenue and jobs if the country remained part of the accord. + 2.
-A study asserts that the agreement would cost 2.7 million jobs by 2025, which is disputed by environmental groups. + 1.
+3. President Trump listed sectors of the United States economy that would lose revenue and jobs if the United States remained part of the Paris accord. + 2.
+A study asserts that the Paris agreement would cost the United States economy 2.7 million jobs by 2025, which is disputed by environmental groups. + 1.
 The United States' participation in the Paris accord is bad for the country's economy. -> Association -> 3.
-If sectors of the economy are at risk of losing revenue and jobs due to the Paris accord, as claimed by a study, then leaving the accord may be perceived as beneficial for the economy.
+If sectors of the United States economy are at risk of losing revenue and jobs due to the Paris accord, as claimed by a study, then leaving the Paris accord may be perceived as beneficial for the United States economy.

 ```
 - `fallacy.txt`
 ```